Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We

 The purpose of this policy is to:

 - apply a consistent information security approach based on the Library’s Risk Management Policy and Framework,

 - ensure all staff, contractors, Fellows, volunteers, vendors, and other partners are aware of their information security responsibilities,

 - foster a culture where cyber security risk management is an essential aspect of decision-making and the procedures are understood and applied,

 - comply with the requirements of the NSW Cyber Security Policy.

-This policy should be read in conjunction with the Policy on the use of State Library Information & Communication Technologies.
+This policy should be read in conjunction with the ICT Usage Policy.

 2. Target Audience